Particular/docs.particular.net/nservicebus/pipeline/message-mutators.md

 ## Registering a Mutator

-Mutators are **NOT** automatically registered in [dependency injection](/nservicebus/dependency-injection/), so to have them invoked, register them in the `EndpointConfiguration`:
+Mutators are registered using:

 snippet: MutatorRegistration

+NOTE: Mutators are **NOT** automatically registered in [dependency injection](/nservicebus/dependency-injection/), should DI be needed please use a [pipeline behavior](/nservicebus/pipeline/manipulate-with-behaviors.md) instead.

 NOTE: Mutators are non-deterministic in terms of order of execution.
 If more fine grained control is required over the pipeline see [Pipeline Introduction](/nservicebus/pipeline/manipulate-with-behaviors.md).